SSerhatS/SSerhatS/README.md

-### Hi there 👋    I'm senior student at Bilkent University
+### Hi there 👋    I'm senior Computer Science student at Bilkent University
-### I'm Serhat and I'm studying in Computer Science
+### Eager to learn the fundamentals of coding
 <!--
 **SSerhatS/SSerhatS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.